wurzelsand/flutter-memos/README.md

 <a><img src="images/shortcuts-intents-actions.gif" width=50%></a>

 We define a `Shortcut` (cmd+T) that applies globally to all trees.
 The `Shortcut` is associated with an `Intent`.
 The `Intent` in turn is connected to `Actions` in different widgets and these `Actions` are implemented differently each time: The `ColorToggler` changes the color of its button label while the `WeightToggler` changes the font of its button between normal and bold.
-Alternatively, the `Actions` can be called directly by pressing a button.
+Alternatively, the `Actions` can be called directly by pressing the button itself.

 * In the `ColorToggler` and in the `WeightToggler` we cannot return `ElevatedButton` directly because we need the `BuildContext` of the `Action` widget and not that of the `ColorToggler` and `WeightToggler` respectively.
 Therefore we need `Builder`.